cantikapf/IR-study-companion/_chapters/010-Introduction-to-IR/020-globalization-politics.md

 The diversity of voices in global governance creates opportunities for an emerging transnational civil society.
 However, the absence of electoral accountability requires caution to ensure all affected voices are equitably represented.

-Overall, globalization compels states to become more embedded participants in a dense, overlapping and multidimensional system of global governance.
+Overall, globalization compels states to become more embedded participants in a dense, overlapping, and multidimensional system of global governance.
 This steady shift challenges conventional notions of sovereignty, autonomy and territoriality.

 ## Global Governance